 Rubén G. Rumbaut is Distinguished Professor of Sociology at the University of California, Irvine, where he is also affiliated with its School of Education; and a fellow of the American Academy of Arts and Sciences.
-In the 1980s he conducted several of the principal studies of refugees from Vietnam, Laos, and Cambodia, and of their children’s adaptations in U.S. public schools.
+In the 1980s he conducted seminal studies of refugees from Vietnam, Laos, and Cambodia, and of their children’s adaptations in U.S. public schools.
 Subsequent studies examined the educational achievement of immigrant students and language minorities in California.
-He co-directed the landmark Children of Immigrants Longitudinal Study, following the trajectories into adulthood of thousands of youth representing dozens of different nationalities, primarily from Latin America and Asia.
+He co-directed the landmark Children of Immigrants Longitudinal Study (CILS), following the trajectories into adulthood of thousands of youth representing dozens of different nationalities, primarily from Latin America and Asia, the San Diego half of which is still ongoing.
 That study has generated numerous publications, including Legacies: The Story of the Immigrant Second Generation (with Alejandro Portes), which won the Distinguished Scholarship Award of the American Sociological Association and the Thomas and Znaniecki Award for best book in the immigration field, and was nominated for the Grawemeyer award in education.